Industrial And Logistics

 Owners usually get the best value from manufacturing facility construction when the process is explicit instead of implied.
 These phases keep scope, field work, and turnover logic moving in the right order.

-1. Operational Needs Review And Building Definition
+1. Georgetown Manufacturing Operational Needs Review, Utility Capacity Planning, And Building Program Definition

-2. Utility, Structure, And Support-space Release Planning
+2. Utility, Structural, And Support-space Release Planning With Equipment Vendor Coordination

-3. Manufacturing Shell And Site Execution
+3. Georgetown Manufacturing Shell And Site Execution With Equipment Interface Management

-4. Startup Support And Turnover Coordination
+4. Startup Support, Equipment Installation Coordination, And Production-ready Georgetown Turnover

 This sequence also makes closeout cleaner because turnover planning starts while active work is still progressing.
 By the time the site reaches punch and startup, the team already knows which readiness items must be complete for a usable handoff.